-The Board is the governing body of the Society and is responsible for overseeing the implementation of the Society's strategy and holding management to account.
-To support the Board in the delivery of its responsibilities, the Society operates four Board sub-committees, each with distinct and cascaded mandates in a Terms of Reference ("ToR").
-From a risk management perspective, BRC provides independent oversight of the effective management of the Society's risk universe.
-BRC is supported by five Executive Risk Committees, each focusing on a particular discipline(s) of risk.
+The Board is our governing body, responsible for overseeing the implementation of our strategy and holding management to account.
+To support the Board in the delivery of its responsibilities, we operate four board subcommittees, each with distinct mandates in their Terms of Reference (ToR).

+BRC provides independent oversight of the effective management of our risk universe.
+BRC is supported by five executive risk committees, each focusing on a particular discipline(s) of risk.
 These committees are decision making in nature and operate within delegated mandates and limits provided by the Board/BRC.
+Refer to page 78 of the Annual Report and Accounts for the year ended 31 December 2020 for the number of BRC meetings held over the previous 12 months.

-The Society's current committee structure is set out below:
+Our committee structure as at the year-end is set out overleaf: